John Finley (musician): Musical career

-Collaborations and Solo Career

-In early 1972, Finley recorded with Homestead on Nimbus 9 Records to produce the album Every Little Thing Has A Place In God's Heart, featuring the singles "Anthem" and "Every Little Thing".
-Finley also joined with Michael Quatro, and performed vocals on his album Paintings.

 In 1972, Finley joined four ex-Rhinoceros members to launch the new band Blackstone Rangers (which was later shortened to Blackstone after a dispute with a motorcycle gang of the same name).
 Finley invited his old friend Paul Rothchild to Toronto to produce the album, which ultimately resulted in GRT Records album On The Line.
 Shortly after, the group disbanded.

 In 1973, Three Dog Night's "Let Me Serenade You", a cover of Finley's "I Will Serenade You", became a US top 20 hit.
 In subsequent years, Finley concentrated on studio work and song writing, while increasing his involvement in the Los Angeles choir scene.

 In 1990, Ivan Neville covered Finley's song "'Why Can't I Fall In Love?" for the movie soundtrack Pump Up the Volume.

 In 2002, Finley also contributed vocals and piano to the Northern Blues Gospel Allstars on their album Saved.

 Finley is currently leading his own contemporary jazz and R&B group, "SoulBop!".
 Their first recording contains original material as well as new arrangements of older songs, including the 1926 classic "Blue Skies".
 Live performances by SoulBop!, as well as solo appearances, still continue in the Toronto area.

-In 2020 Finley signed a deal with Vesuvius Music Inc. and released an album (arranged and produced by Lou Pomanti) called "Soul Singer".
+In 2020, Finley signed a deal with Vesuvius Music Inc. and released an album (arranged and produced by Lou Pomanti) called "Soul Singer".
 The album features eleven tracks, most of them originals - that go from jazz to blues, soul to funk, gospel to pop.
 The album received international radio play and rave reviews.
 He continues to record and perform and is based in a small town, living just steps away from one of Ontario's largest waterfalls, near Toronto.